Virtual reality brings incarcerated Pa. parents closer to their kids

 “They have a shared experience that takes them outside of the harsh reality of the separation that they have, and where they find themselves,” Hollis said.
 “It gives that parent an opportunity to parent from the inside no matter how long they’ll be away.”

-This virtual reality experiment is being funded by a $600,000 federal grant, that’s also being used to train for correctional guards and hold inmate parenting classes.
+This virtual reality experiment is being funded by a $600,000 federal grant that’s also being used to train correctional guards and hold inmate parenting classes.

 “Ninety-five percent of the men and women who come to us at the Department of Corrections are coming home someday and coming home to their families one day.
 We don’t want it to be a situation where daddy says ‘I’m back,’ maybe with programs like this daddy never really has to leave,” said Acting Secretary George Little, PA Departments of Corrections.

 This is only being done in Pennsylvania.
 The program is in place now at four facilities in the state.
-None in the Midstate, yet.
-They hope to expand.
+None are in the Midstate, yet, but program leaders hope to expand.
 Penn State has been brought on board to evaluate the program as it plays out.